cbayly/reading-app/ai-dev-tasks/Tasks/reading-assessment/prd-reading-assessment.md

 2. A timer will begin when the parent clicks a "Start" button.
 3. The parent will be able to click on any word in the passage to mark it as an error.
 4. Clicked words will be visually highlighted (e.g., in red).
+5. Clicked words will be listed as incorrect words.
-5. A counter will display the total number of errors marked.
+6. A counter will display the total number of errors marked.
-6. The timer can be paused and resumed.
+7. The timer can be paused and resumed.
 The system will record the total aggregated time.
-7. The parent will have the option to reset the passage, which will clear the timer and any marked errors.
+8. The parent will have the option to reset the passage, which will clear the timer, any marked errors, and list of incorrect words.

 ### 4.4.
 Comprehension & Vocabulary Questions (Frontend)
 1. After the reading portion is complete, the student will be presented with the 8 multiple-choice questions.